 The callout tool creates a text note with an arrow on the document that can point to a specific spot on the page.
 The text is contained within a box that is created when placing the callout on the page.
-Once placed you can move the arrow or resize the box to reflow the text within the as well as edit additional properties.
+Once placed you can move the arrow or resize the box to reflow the text within the as well as edit additional properties using the Quick Properties or Mini Toolbars.